Posts Categorised: Field

 • President and Editor-in-Chief of the Retriever Field Trial News.

 That’s in addition to breeding and owning some of the top Labs of the 1940s and 1950s.
-He reminds me a bit of Lorna, Countess Howe as they both bred some great dogs and bought some great dogs.
+He reminds me of Lorna, Countess Howe in their efforts for the breed plus the great dogs they each owned.

 3xNFC CFC Dual CH Shed of Arden CH Raffles of Earlsmoor Thatch of Whitmore (Eng CCW)